-Semarchy xDM is installed with a built-in user management system - the Internal Identity Provider - to handle users and roles internally.
+Semarchy xDM is installed with a built-in user management system - the Internal Identity Provider - to handle user and roles internally.

-Configure third-party Identity Providers that allow requesting user authentication and receiving their authorization.
-They include Single Sign-On (SSO) identity providers such as Google, Active Directory, etc.
+Configure third-party Identity Providers, which will provide means for users authenticate and receive their authorization.
+These includes Single Sign-On (SSO) identity providers such as Google, Active Directory, etc.

-Define Roles with sets of privileges to access Semarchy xDM features and applications.
-These roles can be assigned to users that connect using the internal or third-party identity providers.
+Define Roles with sets of privileges to Semarchy xDM features and applications, that may be granted to users connecting using the internal or third-party identity providers.

-Provision and manage Users, as well as assign specific roles to these users.
+Provision and manage Users, as well as grant specific roles to these users.

 The Identity Management configuration is composed of one or more Identity Providers (IDP).
-Each IDP represents a method for a user to log in to the Semarchy xDM application.
+Each IDP represent a method for a user to log into the Semarchy xDM application.
 For example: